 Reflection Prompts to guide educators through the planning cycle steps.

 I use a forward planning form to link everything together quickly and I’ve created one especially for educators working with the 0-2 years age group (or babies in a mixed age environment in FDC) that also includes the templates in the images above.
 You will find it HERE.

 If you would like to read more about how I use my forward planning template you can do that here.

-I hope you find the information shared in this guide helpful to show you how to get started meeting the steps of the planning cycle and other documentation expectations - without the overwhelm and complicated tools!
-It has all of the information you need to simplify planning for babies and help you take meaningful action without writing more!
+This series has all of the information you need to simplify planning for babies and help you take meaningful action without writing more!